Watch the webinar now:

 • Importance of risk classes in purchasing

-Risk classes are essential in the procurement environment in order to secure supplier relationships and procurement processes.
+In the procurement environment, risk classes are essential in order to secure supplier relationship management and procurement processes.
 Classification enables companies to identify potential disruptions at an early stage and act proactively.
 This increases security of supply, reduces potential financial losses and strengthens the resilience of the entire supply chain.

 • Security of supply: minimizing interruptions in the supply chain